Home

 ⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻

-In Task 1 students will read an informational text about religion in the Aztec Empire and then find their way through a maze by answering true or false comprehension questions.
+In Task 1 students will read an informational text about the Maya Empire and then find their way through a maze by answering true or false comprehension questions.
 If they answer the questions correctly they will reveal their first word.

 In Task 2 students will use the same informational text to complete a crossword puzzle.
 Within the puzzle there are several hidden letters which will need to be unscrambled on the completion of the puzzle to reveal the second word.